DCF51/Project_FoDS_G01-H/README.md

   git commit -f [file name] -m [comment on the commit] --> to change existing file

-  git commit -a -m [comment on the commit] --> to change all files in the directory
+  git commit -a -m "[comment on the commit]" --> to change all files in the directory

+  you can also do this if you have a longer comment:

+  git commit -a --> a text window opens --> write your comments on any line without a # in front --> press "ESC" then ":wq" to exit

 4. Add the local changes to the online repository